Silk–Miller police murders: Operation Gloucester

-Jason Roberts Retrial
+Jason Roberts retrial

 On 23 June 2020, Roberts' retrial was held (VSCA 277), heard by Justice Terry Forrest, Justice Robert Osborn, and Acting Justice Lesley Taylor.
-In November 2020, Jason Roberts had his conviction quashed by the Court of Appeal and a retrial was ordered based on evidence tampering by the Victorian police.
+In November 2020, Roberts had his conviction quashed by the Court of Appeal and a retrial was ordered based on evidence tampering by the Victorian police.
 The appeal judges said the misconduct of one officer had corrupted the initial trial "as to poison it to its root".
 It was found that Senior Constable Glenn Pullin destroyed his original statement, submitting a backdated statement instead, indicating that there were two offenders.
 A fresh trial was ordered for Roberts, running for four months, featuring 90 witnesses, 200 exhibits, and hours of recorded conversations.

-On 11 July 2022, the Supreme Court jury delivered its verdict after five days of deliberation, finding Jason Roberts not guilty of two charges of murder, with Justice Stephen Kaye granting bail.
+On 11 July 2022, the Supreme Court jury delivered its verdict after five days of deliberation, finding Roberts not guilty of two charges of murder, with Justice Stephen Kaye granting bail.
 Kaye commended the jury for its effort, noting that in his whole experience "this case has been the hardest one I’ve seen for a jury, and I really mean that".

-Roberts spent a total of 22 years in prison and is due to back in court to hear the sentence for 10 charges of armed robbery he has admitted to.
+Roberts spent a total of 22 years in prison and is due back in court to hear the sentence for 10 charges of armed robbery he has admitted to.

 In a statement via the police union, the families of the victims said they were "absolutely devastated by the decision".